Eugène BOUDIN – Original watercolor – Study of sky over the sea.

 ________________________________________________

-No one has better described the magic born from Boudin's brush than Charles Baudelaire: “I recently saw at Mr. Boudin's […] several hundred pastel studies, improvised facing the sea and the sky […] All these clouds with fantastic and luminous shapes, these chaotic darknesses, these green and pink immensities suspended and added to each other, these gaping furnaces, these firmaments of black or purple satin, crumpled, rolled or torn, these mourning or streaming horizons of molten metal, all these depths, all these splendors rose to my brain like a heady drink or like the eloquence of opium. » Charles Baudelaire, (Salon of 1859, VII, Landscape)
+No one has better described the magic born from Boudin's brush than Charles Baudelaire: “I recently saw at M. Boudin's […] several hundred pastel studies, improvised facing the sea and the sky […] All these clouds with their fantastic and luminous shapes, these chaotic shadows, these green and pink immensities suspended and added one to the other, these gaping furnaces, these firmaments of black or violet satin, crumpled, rolled or torn, these horizons in mourning or streaming with molten metal, all these depths, all these splendors rose to my brain like a heady drink or like the eloquence of opium.”
+Charles Baudelaire, (Salon of 1859, VII, Landscape)

 ________________________________________________